 Most doctors will advise women to recover for 4 to 8 weeks before resuming exercise, but the American College of Obstetricians and Gynecologists (ACOG) says it’s OK to gradually resume exercising postpartum when mom feels up to it.
 “Each woman has her own unique recovery span,” explains Catherine Cram, MS, co-author of Exercising Through Your Pregnancy (Addicus Books, 2012) and creator of the Prenatal and Postpartum Exercise Design course for DSWFitness.
 “Her body’s signals should determine when to start exercising.

 Remember that increased bright red vaginal bleeding after exercise is a sign that her body isn’t recovered sufficiently or that she pushed too hard, too fast,” says Cram.
 Encourage your client to check with her doctor before beginning any type of activity.

 “For months, she will still be sleep deprived, sore and perhaps a little ‘blue’ or overwhelmed,” notes Patricia Friberg, creator of the Belly Beautiful® Workout prenatal and postnatal DVDs.
 Easing back into exercise gradually should leave her feeling invigorated—not depleted.

 Ignoring poor form.

 All the physical changes of pregnancy often cause women to compensate by creating entirely new movement patterns, explains Wiebe.
 The muscles that became weakened, tightened and overstretched during pregnancy affect alignment and form postpartum, too.
-Trainers must be diligent about recognizing poor form on any exercise (not just core moves) and intervene to correct it.
+Trainers must be diligent about recognizing poor form on any exercise (like squats or other form-intensive movements) and intervene to correct it.

 Another thing to watch for?
 Breathing.
 “If your client has to hold her breath or use poor form to perform any exercise, the challenge is too great,” advises Wiebe.